What is a UQIP?

 Where can I go for assistance or to ask questions?

-The Continuous Improvement Coordinating Team can help get your UQIP team started.
+The Academic Quality and University Improvement Steering Committee can help get your UQIP team started.
 They will:

 - Assist with developing your project charter